quandora/qed/README.md

 qed.setInitialText('some **markdown** code');
 ```

-The difference between the two is that the first is not triggering the IUndo manager so the operation is not undoable.
+The difference between the two is that the first is not triggering the *Undo Manager* so the operation is not undoable.
 It is usefull to intialize the editor content.
 The second form should be used to replace the content of the editor.

 To retrieve the current markdown content from the editor you should call: